-Milestone payments have been recognized as revenue when the collaborative partner acknowledges completion of the milestone and substantive effort was necessary to achieve the milestone.
-On January 1, 2011, the Company adopted ASU No. 2010-17, Revenue Recognition-Milestone Method (ASU No. 2010-17) which was codified in ASC 605-28.
-Under this guidance, management may recognize revenue contingent upon the achievement of a milestone in its entirety in the period in which the milestone is achieved only if the milestone meets all the criteria within the guidance to be considered substantive.
+Milestone payments on licensing agreements are recognized as revenue when the collaborative partner acknowledges completion of the milestone and substantive effort was necessary to achieve the milestone.
+Management may recognize revenue contingent upon the achievement of a milestone in its entirety in the period in which the milestone is achieved only if the milestone meets all the criteria to be considered substantive.
 Substantive milestone payments are recognized upon achievement of the milestone only if all of the following conditions are met:

-- the milestone payments are non-refundable; - achievement of the milestone involves a degree of risk and was not reasonably assured at the inception of the arrangement; - substantive effort on the Company's part is involved in achieving the milestone; - the amount of the milestone payment is reasonable in relation to the effort expended or the risk associated with achievement of the milestone; and. - a reasonable amount of time passes between the up-front license payment and the first milestone payment as well as between each subsequent milestone payment.
+- the milestone payments are non-refundable; - achievement of the milestone involves a degree of risk and was not reasonably assured at the inception of the arrangement; - substantive effort on the Company's part is involved in achieving the milestone; - the amount of the milestone payment is reasonable in relation to the effort expended or the risk associated with achievement of the milestone; - a reasonable amount of time passes between the up-front license payment and the first milestone payment as well as between each subsequent milestone payment.

 Determination as to whether a payment meets the aforementioned conditions involves management's judgment.
 If any of these conditions are not met, the resulting payment would not be considered a substantive milestone, and therefore the resulting payment would be considered part of the consideration for the single unit of accounting and amortized over the appropriate period.
-The adoption of ASU No. 2010-17 did not have a material impact on the Company's consolidated results of operations, financial position, or liquidity.